 See also: (1)Thameslink.
 (2)Borehamwood Incident, The.

-Leeds United – Nationally popular football club from Yorkshire that put out their reserves in a live televised 4th Round FA Cup tie at Sutton United and got fucking beat.
+Leeds United – Nationally popular football club from Yorkshire that put out their reserves in a live televised 4th Round FA Cup tie at Sutton United and got their arses handed to them by some Non-League shite.

 See Also: FA Cup, The.